 John graduated in Computer Technology / Computing Science from Algonquin College.
 He has held a Project Management Professional (PMP) certification since 1998, and earned his Stanford Certified Project Manager (SCPM) from the Stanford Center for Professional Development in 2009.
 John is ITIL Foundations certified.
 He and his wife have two sons.

 Rosa earned a bachelor's in Public Administration from The College of NJ, a Masters of Public Administration from the Maxwell School of Citizenship Affairs and a Masters of Information Resource Management from Syracuse University.
-She and her husband, Francisco, have two sons.

 CHIEF TECHNOLOGY OFFICER